General Index of Scottish Presbyterian Ministers

 The sources used are the following:

-(7) The Trees displaying ministers’ relationships already available on this site – accessible through the Menu item: Trees.
+(9) The Trees displaying ministers’ relationships already available on this site – accessible through the Menu item: Trees.
 Previously, only Free Church ministers were indexed; now all relevant ministers, whose names appear in the Trees, are referenced in the General Index.
 This source appears as “…….
 Tree” in the General Index.

 The published version of Scott’s Annals does not have an index.
 One has been compiled for this digital General Index.
 The published Indexes for Small’s History and the Fasti have been edited, checked, collated and, especially in the case of Small, enlarged for this digital version.

 The various sources display information in different ways.
-The Cameronian Fasti, Ewing’s Annals, Couper’s The R.P.
+Robb’s Cameronian Fasti, Ewing’s Annals, Couper’s The R.P.
 Church and the New Zealand Register all have information about a particular minister in one place, and in those cases there is only one reference given in each source for the minister.
 In the other sources, a minister is dealt with under his places of ministry and one reference is therefore given for each ministry.
 To help in identification, a date and place are given, where possible for each of such references.
 Generally, where a minister “came out” in 1843 and so, in effect, remained in the same charge, the date and place of his last ministry in the Established Church is given with the appropriate reference in the Fasti; then the date and place of any other Free Church congregations in which he served are given with one reference in Ewing’s Annals, which covers all his Free Church ministries.